zero1limited/mdoq-docs/docs/tutorials/upgrade-magento.md

 - Look out for any 'failed to delete' or permission issues.
 You can delete any files manually by doing rm -r [file here] -
 - Example: rm -r /var/package/blah.pkg -
-- If you see any errors like 'Package blah conflicts with: blah', this can be ignored -

 chmod +x ./mage;
 ./mage upgrade-all --force